julien-duponchelle/scrapy-elasticsearch/README.rst

 ELASTICSEARCH_INDEX - elastic search index
 ELASTICSEARCH_TYPE - elastic search type
-ELASTICSEARCH_UNIQ_KEY - optional field. id (in the model) is used if not specified, or you can use an unique key in the model (see your items.py)
+ELASTICSEARCH_UNIQ_KEY - optional field. id (in the model) is used by default.
+You can use any unique field in your model (see items.py), string or list is acceptable.
+If you pass in a list, the 1st element will be used.

 Here is an example app (dirbot https://github.com/jayzeng/dirbot) in case you are still confused.